 Vegetarian diets from around the world provide interesting alternatives – like tortillas, beans, avocado and salsa (from Mexico) or Chana Masala (chickpeas stewed with onions, tomatoes and spices and eaten with rice), from India.

 - Vegetables, fruit, pulses, whole grains, nuts and seeds contain a range of health enhancing nutrients.

-- Some (but not all) research suggests a vegetarian diet reduces the risk of heart attack, stroke and diabetes – and the risk of becoming overweight.
+- Most research suggests a vegetarian diet reduces the risk of heart attack, stroke and diabetes – and the risk of becoming overweight.

 - However, there are different types of vegetarian diet.

 - The stricter the vegetarian diet the more important it is to eat a wide range of sources of plant based protein to get all the nutrients needed (which non vegetarians get through meat, fish, eggs and dairy products).